sportngin-cookbooks/opsworks-passenger/README.md

 # Attributes

+Attributes of note:
 - `node[:nginx][:custom_package][:source]` - URL to fetch Nginx package from compiled with passenger and any other custom modules.
 - `node[:passenger][:optimize_for]` - Set to 'processing' or 'blocking_io' to optimize min and max processes accordingly.

+See attributes source for full list of configuration options.

 # Recipes

 - `setup` - Install and configure nginx and passenger.
 This should be run in OpsWorks setup event.